netsys-lab/scion-rains/offlineauth/README.md

- # Prototype Implementation of RHINE Offline Authentication Protocol.
+ # Prototype Implementation of RAINS Offline Authentication Protocol.

 **Code in cyrill-k/trustflex directory is copied from https://github.com/cyrill-k/trustflex**